 The tables below summarize the recommendations for MAD for all species and the average number of days between irrigations for each treatment by month for each field (Tables 2 and 3).
 Recommendations are derived from the correlation of the best growth and appearance combined with lowest mortality where significant.
 These are followed by tables showing percent mortality, the average overall appearance rating, and the relative plant growth index in November 2015 for each species by field.
 Since there was no irrigation related mortality in Field 2 (Woodbridge), that is not shown in the tables.
 Any pertinent comments for the species follow each table.
-Lower-case superscript letters indicate statistically significant differences using ANOVA and Tukey's HSD at p≤0.05.
-No superscript indicates statistically significant differences were not present.
-A table at the end of the discussion shows the rubric for quality evaluations (Table 9).
+Lower-case superscript letters indicate statistically significant differences using ANOVA and Tukey's HSD at p \leq 0.05.
+No superscript indicates statistically significant differences using evaluations (Table 9).
 Photos are be found in the Appendix and show a representative from each species in each field on the recommended establishment irrigation regime.